Postgraduate Course: Ideology and Political Practice in the Modern Middle East (IMES11003)

 2,500 word final assignment (50%)

-1 essay of 2500 words - Peer group discussion within class.
-Detailed written feedback from the essay marker.
+1 final assignment of 2500 words - Peer group discussion within class.
+Detailed written feedback from the marker.

-1 short paper of 1500 words - Detailed written feedback from the essay marker.
+1 minor assignment of 1500 words - Detailed written feedback from the marker.

 |No Exam Information